jhx0/PowerShell-Scripts/README.md

 **Get-VolumeSize.ps1** - Show all volumes and their size
 **Get-InstalledApplications.ps1** - Show all installed applications on the system
 **Edit-HostsFile.ps1** - Edit the hosts file with administrator privileges
+**Install-SophosVPN.ps1** - Does a silent install of the Sophos OpenVPN client
+**NIC-Teaming.ps1** - Small GUI utility to generate a NIC Teaming command for HyperV
+**Set-EnvMinGW.ps1** - Adds MinGW to the Path variable (Global)
+**Clear-TeamsCacheAllUsers.ps1** - Clears the MS Teams cache for all users